ReLost/MockoonAndLocalLLM_Test/README.md

 ### Improving STT AI Model

 1. The AI ​​model responsible for STT quality is located in the Streaming Assets folder, so we can easily replace the model with a better one, even without creating a new build.

 ---

+## Mockoon

+For testing WebRequests and simulating server responses during development, this project uses **[Mockoon](https://mockoon.com/)**.
+A **custom endpoint** with a **custom response body** was created in Mockoon, which is read and processed by the project, allowing realistic testing of network interactions without relying on a live server.

+---